utkarshban/take-home-test/README.md

  - `cd` into the folder containing Dockerfile.
  - Run `docker image build -t <image-name> .`.
 (Do not forget the `.` near the end of the command!)
  - You should now see the image in the Docker Hub application under Images.
- - Run `docker run -p 5000:5000 <image-name>` and start using Postman to interact with the APIs.
+ - Run `docker run -p 5000:5000 <image-name>` and start using the web service with your browser.